SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In non-manifestly typed languages, the default return value of a function is the null type In general, using the return keyword without a value returns the languages null type.
 Multiple values: separated by comma|lua
+In Rust, using the return keyword is frowned upon, as blocks return their final expression anyway.

 <h3>Closures</h3>